hailelagi/hailelagi.com/content/writing/how-do-databases-count.md

 (3 rows)
 ```

-This is not the only way to represent a query plan, sqlite on the other hand does a curious thing, instead of holding a tree as an internal representation, it compiles [down to bytecode](https://www.sqlite.org/opcode.html), why it makes this decision is a plenty interesting design space[^2]:
+This is not the only reperesentation, sqlite on the other hand does a curious thing, instead of holding a tree as an internal representation, it compiles [down to bytecode](https://www.sqlite.org/opcode.html), why it makes this decision is a plenty interesting design space[^2]:

 ```
 sqlite> explain select 1 + 1;